DanielStoi/2048-AI/README.md

 this project is my solo work, without referencing code from any other similar project.

 ## Preformance:
+#### Version 2:
+-by seeing 2 moves ahead, AI is almost allways able to reach 1024 -advanced AI dynamically ajusts the amount of moves it can see ahead, from 2-4, allowing it to reach 2048 25% of the time

+#### Version 1:
 the AI can either see 1,2,3 moves ahead.
 A tree is contructed and then passed through an evaluation algorithm to deduct the apparant value of potential positions.

 -by seeing 1 move ahead, ai can generally reach 256,128.